M1lan/java-coding-challenge/README.md

-## Async Fetch-Merge-Serve Programming Challenge.
+# Async Fetch-Merge-Serve Programming Challenge #

 - see `./prototype_bash/` for the prototype implementation in Bash.
 - see `./async-data-fetcher` for the spring boot implementation, as requested.